Cesar-Paredes/Cesar-Paredes/README.md

-<h1 align="center">Hi 👋, I'm @Cesar-Paredes</h1>
+<h1 align="center">Hi, I'm @Cesar-Paredes</h1>
 <h3 align="center">Passionate about programming and web development. 🧑🏻‍💻</h3>

-- 👀 I’m interested in learning anything and everything that would make me a better developer.<br/>
+- I’m interested in learning anything and everything that would make me a better developer.<br/>
-- 🌱 I’m currently improving my skills in **Java, PHP, C#, SQL, Web services, server-side programming and also front-end**, my main long term goal is to be able to do full stack development.<br/>
+- I’m currently improving my skills in **Java, PHP, C#, SQL, Web services, server-side programming and also front-end**, my main long term goal is to be able to do full stack development.<br/>
-- 💞️ I’m looking to collaborate mainly on back-end and as an alternative I'm also open for front-end development.<br/>
+- I’m looking to collaborate mainly on back-end and as an alternative I'm also open for front-end development.<br/>
 <br/>

 ++++++++++++++++++++++++++++++++